priyanshu0212/job-portal-1/README.md

 * show profile picture.
 * download cv button on recruiter side,
 * edit job has some minor problems.
-* anything else you can find intresting, open for suggession.
+* anything else you can find interesting, open for suggestions.